-Hope you understood the meaning of the title viz Jeevema Sharadhah Shatham!…Yes, they mean ‘We will live hundred years’!
-They are from Atharva Veda, one of the four Vedhas of our Hindu Sanathana Dharma.
+Hope you understood the meaning of the title ‘Jeevema Sharadhah Shatham’.
+Yes, they mean ‘We will live hundred years’.
+They are from Atharva Veda, one of the four Vedhas of our great Hindu Sanathana Dharma.
 Vedas are the oldest and the most sacred texts of Hindu Religion.

-In this blog, I would like to mention various things that are to be followed by us in our day to day life which in turn would bestow on us a long and happy life of ‘Sharadhah Shatham’ ie. a life of hundred years or more as enjoined in Vedas.
-The human birth that we have got in this world at present is the result of our Punya Karmas done in our previous births.
-We have to see how we can utilize our precious birth in a judicious manner in upholding our great Sanathana Dharma and its tradition and thereby attain liberation while serving the humanity at large.
-By strictly following the religious injunctions of our great Rishis and by leading a spiritual life while enjoying the benefits of material life, right from the childhood, I am sure a man can definitely live a life of hundred years or more without any difficulty.
+In this blog, I would like to mention various religious injunctions of our Hindu Sanathana Dharma that are to be followed by us in our day to day life which in turn would bestow on us a long and happy life of ‘Sharadhah Shatham’ ie. a life of hundred years or more as enjoined in Vedas.
+The human birth that we have in this world at present is the result of our Punya Karmas done in our previous births.
+We have to see how we can utilize this precious birth of ours in a judicious manner in upholding our great Sanathana Dharma and its tradition and thereby attain liberation while serving the humanity at large.
+By strictly following the religious injunctions of our great Rishis and by leading a spiritual life based on Vedhic Tradition, while enjoying the benefits of material life right from the childhood, I am sure a man can definitely live a life of hundred years or more without any difficulty.

 The ‘Pole Star’ like shining example in this connection was the ‘Maha Periyava’ Shri.
 Chandrasekharendra Saraswathi Maha Swamigal of Kanchi Kamakoti Peetam, who lived a wholesome life of one hundred years following the spiritual path!
-There are other stalwarts like Chakravarti Rajagopalachariar alias ‘Rajaji’ and the former Prime Minister of Hindustan Shri.
+There are other stalwarts like our great Chakravarti Rajagopalachariar alias ‘Rajaji’ and the former Prime Minister of Hindhustan Shri.
 Morarji Desai who had also crossed their nineties and led a harmonious life living in the midst of mundane materialistic atmosphere but leading a spiritual life like the great King Janaka of Ramayana.

 With our prostrations to the above great souls we will see more on the above subject in the ensuing posts.

-V. Mahadeva Sarma.
-To be continued.
+With Regards, V Mahadeva Sarma To be continued.